sfuller14/semantic-consensus/README.md

 # Commercial Consensus

-Pinecone/Devpost Hackathon June 2023
+- Pinecone/Devpost Hackathon June 2023
-Try it out: [Commercial Consensus](http://ecommerce-recsys.us-east-2.elasticbeanstalk.com)  (hosted on AWS)
+- Try it out: [Commercial Consensus](http://ecommerce-recsys.us-east-2.elasticbeanstalk.com)  (hosted on AWS)
+- Narrated Demo: https://youtu.be/5KyWZLdwDzo **NOTE** - video is of first draft implementation
+  * Youtube video & GIF were filmed before final optimized search process was implemented.
+The video gives a decent overview of the first draft, but see below screenshots or, better yet, try out the app!

 ## Overview